-It's also important to do a little research about the industry you'll be working in, as well as the company itself.
+Additionally, do a little research about the industry you'll be working in and the company itself.
 Check out the company's website, along with their social media pages to help you prepare.
-Become knowledgeable about the company's history, culture and accomplishments.
+Become knowledgeable about the company's history, culture, and accomplishments.
 This tells your interviewer you are interested and excited about the position and company.

 First impressions can be made before you even open your mouth.
 How?
-By your appearance, of course.
+By your appearance.
 In most cases you should dress professionally for any interview, regardless of the work environment.

 Being on time seems like a no-brainer; it's in your best interest to plan on arriving early.
 You never know where traffic might backup, when bad weather will strike, or when parking will be next to impossible to find.
 Not to mention, arriving early will give you the opportunity to run to the bathroom, check your appearance, and organize your thoughts.